GreatAceDev/calculator-app/README.md

+# Ace Hub

+An amazing Hub with access to all of my latest projects.
+Also, check out projects from other creators at the very bottom of the website (the more link will be fixed in the next month)

+# Universal Time Converter

+A quick and easy way to find out time in seconds, minutes, hours, days, months, and years.

 # Modern Calculator

-A beautiful, responsive calculator built with FastAPI and modern web technologies.
+A high-end, responsive calculator built with FastAPI and modern web technologies.

 ## Features